lsbillups/Getting_And_Cleaning_Data/README.md

 ## File list

-* 'Project Data' : Original data
+* `Project Data` : Original data
-* 'ResultTidyData' : The Tidy dataset created after data process
+* `ResultTidyData` : The Tidy dataset created after data process
-* 'CodeBook.md' : A brief description about the variables in the newly-created tidy dataset, and an overview of how the tidy data was created.
+* `CodeBook.md` : A brief description about the variables in the newly-created tidy dataset, and an overview of how the tidy data was created.
-* 'run_analysis.R' : The R script which records the in total 5 steps data cleaning process.
+* `run_analysis.R` : The R script which records the in total 5 steps data cleaning process.
-* 'README.md' : Basic info for the repository.
+* `README.md` : Basic info for the repository.